adalca/voxelorb/README.md

 # voxelorb
 Built on a generative model, the code enables predicting anatomy (a full MR volume) of a patient in subsequent scans following a single baseline image.
+Based on the paper

 **Predictive Modeling of Anatomy with Genetic and Clinical Data**
 A.V.
 Dalca, R. Sridharan, M.R.
 Sabuncu, P. Golland.